ochafik/dev_compiler/CITIZENSHIP.md

 We want DDC to generate idiomatic ES6+ code that behaves well in a variety of use-case / tooling setups.

-Here are some tools that can consume DDC's output:
+Here are some tools which we might like to be able to consume DDC's output:

 | Tool | Modules | Module Cycles | Type System |
 | ---- | ------- | ------------- | ----------- |